Rob Pyne

-Robert John Pyne (born 23 April 1967) is an Australian politician, currently serving as a Cairns Region councillor as a member of the Socialist Alliance.
-He was a member of the Legislative Assembly of Queensland from January 2015 until November 2017, representing the electorate of Cairns.
-Pyne was elected for the Australian Labor Party, but resigned to sit as an independent in March 2016; he then lost his seat to a Labor candidate at the 2017 election.
-Pyne was formerly a two-term councillor for the Cairns Regional Council.
-Pyne is the first quadriplegic member of any parliament of Australia.
+Robert John Pyne (born 23 April 1967) is an Australian politician who currently serves as a member of Cairns Regional Council, representing Division 5.
+He was previously a member of the Legislative Assembly of Queensland from 2015 until 2017, representing the electorate of Cairns.

+Pyne was elected to parliament as a member of the Australian Labor Party, but resigned to sit as an independent in March 2016.
+He contested the 2017 election as an independent candidate, but lost his seat to Labor candidate Michael Healy.

+He is the first quadriplegic member of any parliament of Australia.

 Early life

 Pyne was born in Gordonvale, the son of former Cairns mayor Tom Pyne, and raised in the suburb of Edmonton.
 He had a spinal cord injury in December 1991 through breaking his neck diving into shallow water when he was 23 years old, which resulted in him becoming quadriplegic.
 He spent nine months recovering in the Princess Alexandra Hospital's Spinal Unit in Brisbane before going on to gain a Bachelor of Arts with Honours in History and Politics from James Cook University in 1999 and a Bachelor of Laws degree from Queensland University of Technology in 2002.
 In 1997, he served as President of the James Cook University Student Association.